GrischaTDev/Google-GTS-for-Angular/README.md

-# Google GTS for Angular
+# Google GTS settings for Angular

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.4.